• Skip to primary navigation

 Ingredients and Substitutions

-• Rosemary: fresh rosemary really makes the difference in this recipe.
-If needed, you can substitute a teaspoon of dried rosemary instead.
+- Rosemary: fresh rosemary really makes the difference in this recipe.
+While fresh herbs are best, if needed you can substitute a teaspoon of dried rosemary instead.

-• Chili flakes: adds a nice heat but can omitted if you are sensitive to spice.
+- Chili flakes: a little bit of red pepper flakes adds nice heat but can omitted if you are sensitive to spice.

-• Ditalini: I use the Barilla Ditalini pasta when I can find it.
-However, you can use whatever small pasta shape you'd like such as macaroni or small shells.
+- Ditalini: I use the Barilla Ditalini pasta when I can find it.
+However, you can use whatever short pasta shape you’d like such as macaroni or small shells.

 How to Make Pasta e Ceci